AbdulMohaimin02/digital-business-card/README.md

 # Digital Business Card

 ## Brief
 This is a static react project built independently from a refrence image.
+Project Dificulty : Simple

 ## Screenshot
 ![](images/digital-business-card.png)